The Carlson Law Firm, a leading personal injury law firm in Texas, announced a landmark…

-The insurance company will use this to say that your injuries weren’t the result of their negligent insured driver, or that your injuries through some other means.
+The insurance company could use this statement to claim that your injuries weren’t the result of their negligent insured driver or that your injuries came through some other means.

 3. State that you will be seeking medical attention.

-Seeking the attention of a medical provider as soon as possible after a crash will make it difficult for the insurance company to attribute your injuries to anything else but the negligence of their insureds.
+Seeking the attention of a medical provider as soon as possible after a crash will make it difficult for the insurance company to attribute your injuries to anything else but the negligence of their insured driver.

 4. Follow your doctor’s orders.

 Following the advice from doctors or other medical providers is an essential part of your physical recovery.
 Make sure you attend all scheduled appointments.

 5. Don’t sign anything.